danielle076/java_advanced/src/C_Methods/readme.md

 You put `return -1` because with this you say that if the outcome is negative, it comes out at this line, there is always something in it.
 Algorithms negative 1 indicates an invalid value or a value not found so

+## Challenge 1

+Write a method that receives an Integer.

+If the number is divisible by 5, have it return the following text: `divisible by five`.

+When the number is not divisible by five: `indivisible by five`.

+    public class DivisibleByFive {
+        public static void main(String[] args) {
+            int chosenNumber = 44;
+        }
+    }

 ## Challenge

 Create a method called `displayHighScorePosition`.
 This has a player name as a parameter, and a second parameter as the position in the high score table. <br/>